-- You must complete two full hours of experiments, and no less, if you wish to earn the 5% credit. - If you do not wish to participate as a research subject for any reason, you may still earn your research participation credit by observing two hours of experiments.
+- You must complete two full credits of experiments, and no less, if you wish to earn the 5% reduction. - If you do not wish to participate as a research subject for any reason, you may still earn your research participation credit by observing two hours of experiments.
 If you would like to choose this option, please see the course coordinator, Dr. Michelle Cadieux, in PC 110. - If you fail to show up for two experiments, you will lose your option to complete the research participation credit.
 If you know in advance that you will be unable to attend a scheduled experiment, please contact the experimenter as soon as possible.

-Welcome to Psychology 1F03
+Welcome to Psychology 1XX3/1NN3

-Welcome to PSYCH 1F03: Survey of Psychology, one of two IntroPsych courses offered at McMaster University (PSYCH 1XX3 is offered in Term 2).
+Welcome to PSYCH 1XX3: Foundations of Psychology, Neuroscience & Behaviour, one of two IntroPsych courses offered at McMaster University (PSYCH 1X03 is offered in Term 1).
 Your IntroPsych course follows in the tradition of McMaster University's long-standing reputation of excellence in innovative teaching and learning.
 In this course, you will experience a unique blended learning model that combines online learning technology with traditional face-to-face instruction.
 On your way to the weekly Quizzes and Final Exam, there are several resources available to help you master the curriculum:

-Course Handbook: Your course handbook contains valuable information regarding course structure, outlines, and guides for web modules.
+Course Handbook: Your course handbook contains valuable information regarding course structure, outlines, and guides for web modules and tutorials.